alan7622/Mobile_HRI_Lab_Hub/Lab2/Readme.md

 **Summarize feedback your feedback here.**

+Tsung-Yin Hsieh - th542@cornell.edu

+Jonathan Tan - jmt362@cornell.edu

+We really enjoyed how you utilized the robots to address our daily troubles.
+I thought it was funny and creative to get robots to fulfill our daily chores.
+One thing about the interactions I am worried about is the complexity of movements for your robot.
+Cooking, and grabbing various items seems to be a mechanically difficult task and I am excited to see how you will implement various mechanisms to achieve this!

 ## Part B. Site the interaction

 Think about where the interaction you are prototyping is going to occur-- on a desk? on a floor? indoors? outdoors?